smaameri/multi-doc-chatbot/README.md

 `single-long-doc.py` Can handle interacting with a long single pdf.
 Uses embeddings and a vector store to handle sending only relevant information to the LLM prompts.

-`multi-doc-chatbot.py` Can handle interacting with multiple different documents and document types (.pdf, .dox, .txt).
+`multi-doc-chatbot.py` Can handle interacting with multiple different documents and document types (.pdf, .dox, .txt), and remembers the chat history and recent conversations.
-Uses embeddings and vector stores to send the relevant information to the LLM prompt.
+It uses embeddings and vector stores to send the relevant information to the LLM prompt.
 Also provides a chat interface via the terminal using stdin and stdout.
 Press 'q' to escape the chat window.

 ## Getting started